Kaus Insurance

 The Opportunity

-Kaus needs a refresh of their brand as well as a new responsive e-commerce website to capitalize on direct to consumer technology solutions.
+Kaus needed a refresh of their brand as well as a new responsive e-commerce website as they transition from B2B into direct-to-consumer insurance sales.

 The Result

-A responsive e-commerce site fitted with a simple information architecture, and an approachable brand to connect with the target audience and solve their needs of an insurance company.
+A responsive e-commerce site fitted with a approachable information architecture, and an approachable brand to connect with the target audience and solve their needs of an easy insurance purchasing experience.

 Empathize with the user